3 Things You Need to Know About Your Alimony Case

 Bonus Fact: Affairs Have an Effect on the Outcome of Spousal Support Cases

 Did you know affairs have an effect on spousal support cases?
-Technically, whether “illicit sexual behavior” occured is the determining factor.
+Technically, whether “illicit sexual behavior” occurred is the determining factor.
 Illicit sexual behavior includes vaginal or anal intercourse, cunnilingus, and fellatio.
 If a dependent spouse did it during the marriage, a Judge won’t award alimony.
 If the supporting spouse did it, a court has to award alimony.
 If both parties did, a court has discretion on whether to award alimony or not.
 Of course, you have to prove in court the other spouse engaged in it.
 And, if the innocent spouse forgave the other, the court will not consider it when deciding whether to award alimony or not.
 Check with your attorney to find out exactly what qualifies as forgiveness.

 Also, North Carolina still recognizes claims for alienation of affection and criminal conversation.
 Meaning, a third party can still be held liable for breaking up a marriage.